maheshpolus/elastic-search/readme.md

 # Elastic search

-It's an angular component for generic use
+It's an angular component for generic usage.

 ## Installation

-download the component and add it into your module.
+Download the component and add it into your module.

 ## Usage